gregorfaurobert/python-confluence-sync/docs/quick_reference.md

 ├── .confluence-metadata.json  # Sync metadata (do not edit)
 ├── Page 1/                    # Directory for a top-level page
 │   └── page-1.md              # Markdown file with slugified page name
+│   └── .confluence-metadata.json  # Sync metadata (do not edit)
 ├── Page 2/                    # Directory for another top-level page
 │   └── page-2.md              # Markdown file with slugified page name
+│   └── .confluence-metadata.json  # Sync metadata (do not edit)
 └── Subfolder/                 # Directory for child pages
     ├── Child Page 1/          # Directory for a child page │   └── child-page-1.md    # Markdown file with slugified page name
+    │   └── .confluence-metadata.json  # Sync metadata (do not edit)
     └── Child Page 2/          # Directory for another child page └── child-page-2.md    # Markdown file with slugified page name
+        └── .confluence-metadata.json  # Sync metadata (do not edit)
 ```

 ### Markdown File Structure